-Locate the buzzer, it's just to the right of the middle of the board.
+Locate the buzzer, it's smack dab in the middle of the board.
 Note that it's polarized, one lead is marked "+" and it's also longer than the other lead.
-Place on the board matching up the "+" with the "+" marking on the board, hold in place with masking tape, then turn over the board and solder in place.
-Clip the leads flush, you can also remove the paper tab over the hole now.
+Place on the board matching up the "+" with the "+" marking on the board.
+Note that due to differences in vendor lead spacing, you may have to pinch the leads in slightly or bend them out slightly to fit.
+If you have to do that, the buzzer may not sit flush with the PC board... that's OK.
+Hold it in place with masking tape, then turn over the board and solder in place.
+Clip the leads flush.